I bought my red Gregory Chaos backpack at family-owned Casual Adventure in Arlington, Virginia.

-The Chaos was the pack which gave me the most confidence of such success.
-It was small enough that I've taken it as carry-on luggage on my 3 big trips to-date (1998, 2005, 2006).
+Chaos was the pack that gave me the most confidence.
+It was small enough that I've taken it as carry-on luggage on my three big trips to-date (1998, 2005, 2006).

-It cost $180, and represents my greatest travel experiences – past, present and future.
+It cost $180 and represents my most significant travel experiences – past, present, and future.

 Over 49 more days, it accompanied me to Amsterdam, Prague, Venice, Florence, Lake Como, Rome, Nice, Dover, London, all around Ireland, and back home again.

-Three years later, my brother graduated college, and inspired by my trip (I like to think), he planned a European adventure as well.
+Three years later, my brother graduated from college and inspired by my trip (I like to think); he planned a European adventure as well.

-While I do not have pictures of my brother's trip, I do know he wrote a great account of what it's like to go running with the bulls in Pamplona, Spain!
+While I do not have pictures of my brother's trip, I do know he wrote an excellent account of what it's like to go running with the bulls in Pamplona, Spain!

 My pack was happy to join me on the boats of Belize that shuttle people to the Cays in 2006, soaking in the saltwater mist along the way.

-And 10 years after I purchased it, my red Gregory Chaos backpack is lying ready under my bed, awaiting its greatest journey yet, a solo circumnavigation of our planet Earth.
+And ten years after I purchased it, my red Gregory Chaos backpack is lying ready under my bed, awaiting its most magnificent journey yet, a solo circumnavigation of our planet Earth.

 Last Updated on January 6, 2020 by Dave